-Massimo Dragone is a lawyer belonging to the Venice Bar Association, and member of the Human Rights Commission of Venice Bar Association’s Counsel.
+Massimo Dragone is a lawyer belonging to the Venice Bar Association and a member of the Human Rights Commission of Venice Bar Association’s Counsel.

 Massimo graduated in Law from the University of Bologna in 1986.
 His legal education was enhanced by a period of study in the United States, followed by the completion of two specialisation courses on civil law matters in Italy.

 Massimo undertook his legal traineeship with the mentor Avv.
 Ennio Antonucci.
-Thanks to the gradual expansion of his areas of profesisonal activity and to the partnership with other law professionals, in 1991 he founded the law firm Studio legale Dragone e Avvocati Associati Loffredo e Cestaro.
+Thanks to his partnership with his team of lawyers and other law professionals, he has gradually expanded into various areas of professional law.
+In 1991, he founded the law firm Studio legale Dragone e Avvocati Associati Loffredo e Cestaro.

-Massimo worked for six years as honorary judge at the Venice Civil Court.
-Since 2003 he is admitted to practice before the High Courts (Corte di Cassazione).
+Massimo worked for six years as an honorary judge in the Venice Civil Court.
+Since 2003, he has had the privilege of practicing before the High Courts (Corte di Cassazione).

-Furthermore, he is specialised in mass torts litigation, representing before national and international Courts hundreds of victims of the so called “infected blood scandal”.
-These are individuals who contracted HIV and HCV due to infected blood transfusions which occurred in the Italian hospitals.
+For the last twenty years, he has been focusing on mass torts litigation, representing hundreds of victims of the so-called “infected blood scandal” before national and international courts.
+These are individuals who have contracted HIV and HCV due to infected blood transfusions while in the hospital.

-As to international litigation, it is important to mention two landmark judgments issued by the European Court of Human Rights (ECtHR) following two applications which Massimo Dragone filed on behalf of more than a hundred persons seriously affected by blood transfusions.
+Regarding international litigation, it is important to mention two landmark judgments issued by the European Court of Human Rights (ECtHR) as result of two applications filed by Massimo Dragone on behalf of more than a hundred persons seriously affected by blood transfusions.
 With these judgments (M.C. + others v.
 Italy, 3 September 2013, application n.
 5376/2011; and D.A.+ others v.
 Italy, 14 January 2016 application n.
 68060/2012 , www.echr.coe.it) the Court held the Italian Government responsible for the violations of many articles of the European Convention on Human Rights.
-The M.C. and others case concerned the right of the victims to the revaluation of the indemnity granted them by law n.
+The M.C. and others caseconcerned the right of the victims to the revaluation of the indemnity granted them by law n.
 210/92.
-As consequence of the Court’s pilot judgment, this right was extended to all the infected persons in Italy through an ad hoc financial legislation.
-The D.A. and others case dealt with the Government’s failure to properly redress the victims of “the infected blood scandal” and the inadequacy of the Italian judicial proceedings due to their excessive length.
-The Court condemned the State to pay a just satisfaction to the 78 applicants for the violation of art 2 of the Convention protecting the Right to Life under its procedural aspect.
+As a result of the Court’s pilot judgment, this right was extended to all the infected persons in Italy through an ad hoc financial legislation.
+The D.A. and others case dealt with the Government’s failure to properly compensate the victims of “the infected blood scandal”.
+Furthermore, the European Court condemned Italy for the inadequacy of the Italian judicial proceedings which were excessive in length and subsequently ordered the Italian State to pay just compensation to the 78 applicants for the violation of Art.
+2 of the Convention protecting the Right to Life under its procedural aspect.

-He speaks and writes English fluently thanks to his participation to several courses, in 2014 he also attended an advanced course of Legal English.
+He speaks and writes English fluently and in 2014, he attended an advanced course of Legal English.

 4 May 2011 speaker at the conference: “La responsabilità civile esofamiliare: lo sconvolgimento della famiglia per la perdita o l’invalidazione del congiunto”, AIAF (Associazione Italiana degli Avvocati per la Famiglia e i Minori), Venice;